stcline/RE-3.8.0-Understanding_Capacitors/README.md

 ## 📝 Next steps

-1. Build the sample circuit from the file here.
+1. Build the sample circuit from the file in this repo (open with the [Circuit Simulator app](https://thumbsdb.herokuapp.com/circuit/)).
 2. Test it to make sure it is working (the LED is lighting up).
 3. Try some different capacitors.
 4. Record a video of the working circuit.